nkanderson/ECE510-challenges/lstm_autoencoder-v0.2.0/README.md

 #### Interpreting Synthesis Results

 Assistance with interpreting synthesis results was requested from ChatGPT, given the lack of familiarity with the OpenLane toolchain and the related metrics.
-ChatGPT provided the following analysis of the `metrics.json` from the synthesis run on the `matvec_mul` module using the `config-matvec_mult.json` file with a clock period of 40ns.
+ChatGPT provided the following analysis of the `metrics.json` from the synthesis run on the `matvec_mul` module using the `config-matvec_mult.json` file with a clock period of 40ns. **Note:** This analysis was not performed on a synthesized module using SRAM macros.
+With SRAM macros successfully integrated into the design, the power, die area, and number of transistors will inevitably increase.
+This may make it more important to adjust the software/hardware boundary again to make better use of the fact that the weights are stored in SRAM by including more functionality in hardware.

 - Confirmed timing closure was met with the configured clock period (40ns).
 - From the `"power__total": 0.00157694763` value, determined that the total power is 1.58mW at 1.8V under typical conditions.